esi/esi-docs/docs/community/evecia-online/index.md

 <hr/>

-API documentation can be found [here](https://evecia.online/doc).
+API documentation and source files can be found [here](https://github.com/HKHK55/evecia-online-technical-documentacion/tree/main).

-If you have questions or need assistance feel free to message #coodwatyy on zbuntowani[Discord](https://discord.gg/wgEFAf5H).
+If you have questions or need assistance feel free to message coodwatyy on zbuntowani[Discord](https://discord.gg/wgEFAf5H).